Motlanthe: Socialism needs fresh approach

-Cape Town - The adverse impact of capitalism on social and economic growth requires a mind shift in socialism, Deputy President Kgalema Motlanthe
+Cape Town - The adverse impact of capitalism on social and economic growth requires a mind shift in socialism, Deputy President Kgalema Motlanthe said on Thursday.

 "The global crisis of capitalism and imperialism, which is negatively affecting growth, widening social inequality, increasing levels of poverty and worsening (un)employment figures, needs a sharpened, radical shift in the approach the Socialist International takes," he said in Cape Town.